-- 8.28 The ability to travel into or out of the village by public transport is severely limited.
+7.25 The ability to travel into or out of the village by public transport is severely limited.
 As a result, car ownership in the village is significantly higher than both Wychavon and England (i).
 For a village of about 500 homes like Eckington, this equates to about 100 cars more than an "average Wychavon village" or about 300 cars more than an "average English village" of the same size.
-This explains the high level of on-street parking, which in turn causes severe congestion throughout the village, a cause of serious concern for residents (ii). - 8.29 Visitor parking also adds to the congestion problem and support will be given to the implementation of the Streetscape Design Guide, which requires 1 off street parking space for every 5 bedrooms in a development. - 8.30 On occasions, emergency vehicles have not been able to pass cars parked on village side roads.
-To reduce the likelihood of such incidents occurring in the future on new development sites, and to address the severe parking issue within the village, the minimum number of parking spaces required within the curtilage of new dwellings has been increased by one space for one, three and five bedroom homes from those prescribed in the Worcestershire County Council Streetscape Design Guide published in 2018.
+This explains the high level of on-street parking, which in turn causes severe congestion throughout the village, a cause of serious concern for residents (ii).

+7.26 Visitor parking also adds to the congestion problem and support will be given to the implementation of the Streetscape Design Guide, which requires 1 off street parking space for every 5 bedrooms in a development.

+7.27 On occasions, emergency vehicles have not been able to pass cars parked on village side roads.
+To reduce the likelihood of such incidents occurring in the future on new development sites, and to address the severe parking issue within the village, the minimum number of parking spaces required within the curtilage of new dwellings has been increased by one space for one, three and five bedroom homes from those prescribed in the Worcestershire County Council - Streetscape Design Guide published in 2018.
 Paragraph 110 of the NPPF supports the facilitation of safe pedestrian and cycle movements and efficient delivery of goods and supplies which are undermined by our high car ownership unless provision is made for sufficient off-road parking.

-POLICY H8 - Off-Street Parking
+POLICY H6 - Off-Street Parking

-The minimum requirement for off-street parking on any new development, excluding garages, shall be as follows:
+The minimum requirement for off-street parking on any new residential development shall be as follows:

-a) DWELLING HOUSES
+- a) DWELLING HOUSES

-Residential 1 and 2 bedroom dwellings - 2 car spaces per dwelling.
+- Residential 1 and 2 bedroom dwellings 2 car spaces per dwelling.
 Residential 3 and 4 bedroom dwellings - 3 car spaces per dwelling.
-Residential 5 + bedroom dwellings - 4 car spaces per dwelling, plus 1 car space per bedroom in excess of 5 bedrooms.
+Residential 5 + bedroom dwellings - 4 car spaces per dwelling.

-b) FLATS/MAISONETTES WITH COMMUNAL PARKING
+- b) FLATS/MAISONETTES WITH COMMUNAL PARKING

-1 bedroom - 1 car space.
+- 1 bedroom 1 car space.

-2 bedroom - 2 car spaces.
+- 2 bedroom 2 car spaces.